-The Draft Plan and proposed amendments, including material amendments, includes a wide range of policies and objectives for sustainable development and environmental protection of the county.
-In addition, the Draft Plan contains a significant number of policies and objectives which by their drafting and substance are protective of environmental factors or of the environment as a whole.
-The protective policies and objectives assist in the mitigation of potentially uncertain or potentially negative effects of other policies and objectives (refer to Chapter 9 Mitigation).
+The Plan includes a wide range of policies and objectives for sustainable development and environmental protection of the county.
+In addition, the Plan contains a significant number of policies and objectives which by their drafting and substance are protective of environmental factors or of the environment as a whole.
+The protective policies and objectives assist in the mitigation of

-8.2.3 Potential Uncertain Policies and Objectives
+8.2.2 Potential Uncertain Policies and Objectives

 Many policies and objectives promote or support development may include for potentially positive environmental effects (e.g. new greenways, renewable energy, supportive infrastructure etc.).
 However, depending on the location of such initiatives, these policies and objectives also have potential for uncertain environmental impacts cannot be ruled out.
 Potential for uncertain impacts may arise across all environmental factors, however, are most likely for factors such as biodiversity, soils, water, cultural heritage and landscape.
-Policies and Objectives in the Draft Plan which provide for the mitigation of potential uncertain effects of these policies and objectives are set out in Table 9.1 (refer to Chapter 9 Mitigation).
+Policies and Objectives in the Plan which provide for the mitigation of potential uncertain effects of these policies and objectives are set out in Table 9.1 (refer to Chapter 9 Mitigation).

-8.2.4 Potential Negative Policies and Objectives
+8.2.3 Potential Negative Policies and Objectives of the Plan

 A number of the policies and objectives that promote or support development, are likely to give rise to some element of adverse environmental effects and these have been assessed as having a potentially negative Impact.
 The impacts may relate to all environmental factors or to a limited range of such factors.
 These policies and objectives usually relate to potentially larger-scale development such as linear infrastructure or to developments with specific environmental considerations, e.g. major road, rail and airport development, major renewable energy development, coastal development, quarrying activity and flood protection measures.
-Policies and Objectives in the Draft Plan which provide for the mitigation of potential negative effects of these policies and objectives are set out in Table 9.1 (refer to Chapter 9 Mitigation).
+Policies and Objectives in the Plan which provide for the mitigation of potential negative effects of these policies and objectives are set out in Table 9.1 (refer to Chapter 9 Mitigation).

-8.3 Climate Mitigation and Adaption in the Draft Plan
+8.3 Climate Mitigation and Adaption in the Plan

-Climate Change, and considerations around Climate Mitigation and Adaption are to the forefront of the Draft Plan and specifically addressed in Chapter 5 of the Plan.
-The Plan sets Strategic Aims and Climate Polices CAP1 to CAP34 and Objectives (CAO1 & CAO2) all of which promote and support implementation of International and National objectives on climate change and adaptation, climate action and mitigation, transition to a climate resilient low carbon county, and alignment with the Climate Action Plan 2019/2021 and the Fingal Climate Action Plan.
+Climate Change, and considerations around Climate Mitigation and Adaption are to the forefront of the Plan and specifically addressed in Chapter 5 of the Plan.
+The Plan sets Strategic Aims and Climate Polices CAP1 to CAP35 and Objectives (CAO1, CAO2 & CAO3) all of which promote and support implementation of International and National objectives on climate change and adaptation, climate action and mitigation, transition to a climate resilient low carbon county, and alignment with the Climate Action Plan 2023 and the Fingal Climate Action Plan.